Top Irish jockeys back UCD engineers use of race footage to crack future helmet design

 It is hoped that by matching the damage sustained during these falls with the footage of that fall, the researchers will be able to greatly improve their reconstructions - leading to new recommendations for future helmet design.

-“High quality video footage from the BHA archive of jockey falls allows for in-depth accident reconstructions,” said Michael Gilchrist, UCD’s Professor of Mechanical Engineering and co-lead on the EU-funded head protection project, heads-itn.
+“High quality video footage from the IHRB and the BHA archives of jockey falls allows for in-depth accident reconstructions,” said Michael Gilchrist, UCD’s Professor of Mechanical Engineering and co-lead on the EU-funded head protection project, heads-itn.

 “This allows us to quantify the severity of forces associated with different head injury events and, ultimately, to inform the development of future helmet certification standards.”